Building generally intelligent robots that just work everywhere, out of the box.

 Hello, I am Mahi!

 Besides my graduate research, I keep busy doing a variety of different things.
 Just in 2020, I was helping Bangladesh with COVID-19 data analytics with their National Data Analytics Task Force, and helping a university transition to online learning.
 Since then, I've also helped out a friend's startup with some quantitative analytics.
-On my free time, I like reading books, and visiting the large trove of museums in New York.
+On my free time, I like reading books, cooking, and visitingthe large trove of museums in New York.

 A few of my recent research projects.
 You can find a full list of my works on Google Scholar.

-Haritheja Etukuru*, Norihito Naka, Zijin Hu, Seungjae Lee, Julian Mehu, Aaron Edsinger, Chris Paxton, Soumith Chintala, Lerrel Pinto, Nur Muhammad “Mahi” Shafiullah*
+Haritheja Etukuru*, Norihito Naka, Zijin Hu, Seungjae Lee, Julian Mehu, Aaron Edsinger, Chris Paxton, Soumith Chintala, Lerrel Pinto, Nur Muhammad âMahiâ Shafiullah*

 Robot models, particularly those trained with large amounts of data, have recently shown a plethora of real-world manipulation and navigation capabilities.
 Several independent efforts have shown that given sufficient training data in an environment, robot policies can generalize to demonstrated variations in that environment.
 However, needing to finetune robot models to every new environment stands in stark contrast to models in language or vision that can be deployed zero-shot for open-world problems.
 In this work, we present Robot Utility Models (RUMs), a framework for training and deploying zero-shot robot policies that can directly generalize to new environments without any finetuning.
 To create RUMs efficiently, we develop new tools to quickly collect data for mobile manipulation tasks, integrate such data into a policy with multi-modal imitation learning, and deploy policies on-device on Hello Robot Stretch, a cheap commodity robot, with an external mLLM verifier for retrying.
 We train five such utility models for opening cabinet doors, opening drawers, picking up napkins, picking up paper bags, and reorienting fallen objects.
 Our system, on average, achieves 90% success rate in unseen, novel environments interacting with unseen objects.
 Moreover, the utility models can also succeed in different robot and camera set-ups with no further data, training, or fine-tuning.
 Primary among our lessons are the importance of training data over training algorithm and policy class, guidance about data scaling, necessity for diverse yet high-quality demonstrations, and a recipe for robot introspection and retrying to improve performance on individual environments.